 Some changes will affect all goods movements, which this document refers to as the Core Model for importing and exporting goods.
-These elements will be introduced in stages between 1 January and 1 July 2021.
+These elements will be introduced in stages between 1 January 2021 and 1 January 2022, with the exception of additional requirements.
 These changes are listed below.

 The principles of the Core Model will apply to all goods that are imported and exported between GB and the EU.
 However, there may be some differences in processes depending on which border location the goods enter or leave GB.
 The main difference in process will be the requirement for pre-lodgement of customs declarations at some ports and not others.
-Details on which border locations are operating which model is provided in SECTION 0.5.
+Details on which border locations are operating which model is provided in Section 0.5.

 Core Process Timing Customs Declarations (Exports & Imports) Importers and exporters will have to complete UK and EU customs declarations after the end of the transition period.
-Some locations will require pre-lodgement of customs declarations prior to the movement of goods, which will particularly affect 'roll on-roll off' (RoRo) movements.
-1 January 2021 For importers, submission of supplementary decla- rations can be delayed up to six months after import during the period January to July 2021.
-For details see IMPORTS SECTIONS 1&3.1.3 EXPORTS SECTION 4.1.3 Customs Duties (Imports) Importers will need to ensure that any customs duties applicable to their goods under the new UK Global Tariff are paid.
+Some locations will require pre-lodgement of customs declarations prior to the movement of goods, which will particularly affect 'Roll-on/Roll-off' (RoRo) movements.
+1 January 2021 For importers, submission of supplementary declara- tions can be delayed up to 175 after import during the period January 2021 to Jan- uary 2022.
+For details see IMPORTS Sections 1&3.1.3 EXPORTS Section 4.1.3 Customs Duties (Imports) Importers will need to ensure that any customs duties applicable to their goods under the new UK Global Tariff are paid.
 In order to do this, importers will need to determine the origin, classification and customs value of their goods.
 There are options available to defer any payment that is due.
 1 January 2021 For importers delaying their customs declarations the payment of duties can be delayed to the time when the supplementary declaration is submitted.
-For details see IMPORTS SECTION 1.1.4 VAT (Imports) VAT will be levied on imports of goods from the EU, following the same rates and structures as are applied to RoW imports.
+For details see IMPORTS Section 1.1.4 VAT (Imports) VAT will be levied on imports of goods from the EU, following the same rates and structures as are applied to RoW imports.
 VAT registered importers will be able to use postponed VAT accounting.
-They will not be compelled to do so unless they import non- controlled goods and either delay their supplementary customs declarations; or use the Simplified Customs Declarations process, and make an Entry in Declarants Records.
+They will not be compelled to do so unless they import non-controlled goods and either use Delayed Declarations, or use Simplified Customs Declarations for Imports and make an Entry in Declarants Records.
 Non-VAT registered importers have the same options available to report and pay import VAT as they do for customs duties.
 VAT treatment of goods imported in consignments not exceeding £135 in value will be treated differently to those goods in consignments exceeding £135.
-1 January 2021 There are options to de- fer VAT payments using postponed VAT accounting.
-For details see IMPORTS SECTION 1.1.4
+1 January 2021 There are circumstances where VAT on imported goods can be accounted for away from the border.
+For details see IMPORTS Section 1.1.4

 Safety & Security Declarations (Exports & Imports) In order to maintain safety and security standards, the UK Government will collect more information on goods moving into GB from the EU.
 This ensures we know who's coming in and how often, what they are bringing in, and why.
 By default, this will include safety and security declarations.
-1 January 2021 (Exports) 1 July 2021 (Imports) IMPORTS SECTION 3.1.5 EXPORTS SECTION 4.1.4
+1 January 2021 (Exports) 1 January 2022 (Imports) IMPORTS Section 3.1.5 EXPORTS Section 4.1.4